 - critically discuss issues and recent developments related to providing end of life health care services to the ageing population

-- develop and complete a piece of independent research which adds to the existing body of knowledge in the area of palliative care in aged care
+- plan and execute a substantial piece of independent intellectual work, capstone experience or piece of scholarship which adds to the existing body of knowledge in the area of palliative care in aged care

-- develop and implement the skills for a deep and life long approach to learning within the context of palliative and aged care.
+- implement the skills for a deep and life long approach to learning within the context of palliative and aged care.

 To qualify for the Master of Palliative Care in Aged Care, a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below.

 Except with permission of the Faculty Board the program must be completed full-time within four consecutive semesters or part-time within ten consecutive semesters.
 A lesser period may be set for students granted credit for previous studies.